 The John Miller Dickey Service Society is a society of college students looking forward to the gospel ministry.
 It meets twice a month for the discussion of questions of interest for those who expect to be ministers.
-During the winter term Dr. Patton's Lure of Africa was studied by the group.

 The following intercollegiate fraternities have branches in Lincoln University: